View navigation

 Therefore, an NDAA-compliant camera is one that is not manufactured by any of the named Chinese manufacturers prohibited under Section 889.

-The purpose of this legislation is to prevent potential security vulnerabilities associated with surveillance equipment and ensure that devices used by federal agencies meet stringent requirements for security, reliability, and trustworthiness.
+The purpose of this legislation is to prevent potential security vulnerabilities associated with surveillance equipment and ensure that devices used by federal agencies are as secure as possible.

 WCCTV Pole Camera and LPR Unit